muralco/pickled-cucumber/docs/entities.md

 };
 ```

-Here how one of those `create*Entity` functions would be implemented:
+Here is how one of those `create*Entity` functions could be implemented:

 ```js
 const createSomeSqlEntity = (tableName) => ({